User Guide

 JSDoc tags are used in the source code to make the pin profile information work.
 Under the hood vmblu uses ts-morph to scan the source files for parameter info.
 The parameter info can be taken from typescript type info or, for javascript, from the @param JSDoc tag.

-vmblu uses three specific tags to locate information:
+vmblu uses two specific tags to locate information:

 The coding agent will add coding tags as required.